ENCODE-DCC/caper/README.md

 # since most SLURM clusters have default rules for partition/account

 # server mode
+# ip is an IP address or hostname of a Cromwell server
+# it's localhost by default but if you are submitting to
+# a remote Cromwell server (e.g. on a different compute node)
+# then take IP address of the server and write it here
+ip=localhost

 # port is 8000 by default. but if it's already taken
 # then try other ports like 8001
 port=8000